Clubfoot (talipes equinovarus)

 • Affected foot is shorter.

-How is Clubfoot diagnosed?
+How is a clubfoot (talipes equinovarus) diagnosed?

 Often, a physical exam by an expert is all your baby needs to confirm clubfoot.
 Many cases are even detected before birth, during a prenatal ultrasound.
 We confirm the diagnosis when the baby is born.
 In some cases, we may order an imaging scan to rule out other conditions.